-THREE MONTHS ENDED MAY 31, 2004 COMPARED TO THREE MONTHS ENDED MAY 31, 2003
+THREE MONTHS ENDED AUGUST 31, 2004 COMPARED TO THREE MONTHS ENDED AUGUST 31, 2003

-Sales for the first quarter of fiscal year ended 2004 and 2003 were \$115,479 and \$103,663, respectively.
-Management attributes the revenue increase to be due to recognition of revenues from Comprehensive Network Solutions, Inc. which was acquired March 1, 2004.
-Revenues from the audiological segment of the business have not increased as anticipated by management.
-This can be attributed to management being actively involved in pursuing potential merger and/or acquisition candidates in related fields, which have diminished marketing efforts by the company to attempt to increase the number of facilities being serviced and therefore adding to our revenue base.
+Sales for the third quarter of fiscal year ended 2004 and 2003 were \$101,468 and \$102,704, respectively.
+Management attributes the revenue decrease due to the summer season which usually creates a lag in revenues as well as the focus on our new business operations Revenues from the audiological segment of the business have not increased as anticipated by management.
+This can be attributed to management being actively involved in pursuing potential mergers and/or acquisition candidates in related fields, which have diminished marketing efforts by the company to attempt to increase the number of facilities being serviced and therefore adding to our revenue base.

-Cost of sales was \$71,912 and \$73,280, respectively.
-The minimal increase was due to the fact that revenues also increased in approximately the same proportions and management attempts to contain costs in the audiological portion of the business.
+Cost of sales were \$94,934 and \$75,307, respectively.
+The increase was due to the higher costs of retaining audiological personnel as well as an increase in product costs.

-General and administrative costs were \$201,552 and \$54,843, respectively.
-The difference is attributable to the costs related to the purchase of Comprehensive Network Solutions, Inc. which included consulting fees, administration fees and other related legal and accounting expenses.
-For the most part the increase was due to consulting fees which are currently being amortized and which were substantially paid for by the issuance of our restricted common stock.
+General and administrative costs were \$232,997 and \$61,117, respectively.
+The difference is attributable to the costs related to the expansion of marketing and sales operations from the acquisition of Comprehensive Network Solutions, Inc. which included consulting fees, administration fees, costs of business travel to the our subsidiary in Austin Texas as well as other related legal and accounting expenses.